 🍲 Key ingredients

 - Cashews: these are the ultimate ingredient for a velvety smooth sauce.
 When we want to create a thick, creamy, and dairy-free dip, we always reach for these little guys.
 Although they are a little on the pricier side, it's next to impossible to recreate their buttery smooth texture (okay, our mouths are watering now).
-As an added bonus, there is 5g of protein in just 3 tbsp of cashews along with whopping doses of magnesium, phosphorous, and potassium.
+As an added bonus, there is 5g of protein in just 3 tablespoon of cashews along with whopping doses of magnesium, phosphorous, and potassium.
 Your heart, bones, and muscles are going to thank you!

 - Nutritional yeast: known to many vegans as "nooch," nutritional yeast has the savoury, nutty flavor that's vital to plant-based cheeses.
 This ingredient also comes with a host of health benefits in each serving.
 In 1 tbsp, there's 2g of protein and 30-180% of your daily vitamin B needs.
 Insane, right?!